Summer in England

 Royal Ontario Museum

 On our first trip downtown we took the elevator to up to the viewing deck of the CN Tower for panoramic views of the city and Lake Ontario.
 We walked up University Avenue to Bloor Street, where we had lunch at Gabby’s Diner before visiting the Royal Ontario Museum.
 It’s a very impressive contemporary building with extensive natural history and world cultural departments.
 We both loved it and the gift shop was fabulous!

 St. Lawrence Market and the Distillery

 On another occasion, we checked out St. Lawrence Market, an undercover market with an array of speciality foods including bread, cheese, fish, meat and cakes.
-I tried a pea meal bacon bun, which is apparently a Toronto tradition and it was rather delicious!
+Ku tried a pea meal bacon bun, which is apparently a Toronto tradition and, was indeed, rather delicious!

-The Distillery, an inside/outside gentrified area close to St. Lawrence Market is full of galleries.
-Kensington Market is similar to Camden in London.
+The Distillery, an inside/outside gentrified area close to St. Lawrence Market is full of galleries and shops and Kensington Market is similar to Camden in London.
 Adjacent to Chinatown, it has funky cafes/restaurants, shops, organic bakeries, fruit stalls and colourful murals.
 We had burritos at a Mexican cantina and sat to people watch for a while.

 Casa Loma is a hundred-year-old castle on a hill overlooking the downtown area.
 It has been used in many movies including Cocktail, Chicago and Skulls.
 It’s a Gothic building with secret passages and towers and was interesting to wander round.

 Making the Most of Toronto’ s Music & Theatre Scene